hrtemel/sqlex/README.md

 ### Language Specifications
 ## What is Sqlex?
-Sqlex is SQL templating language based on Apache Velocity templating engine.
+Sqlex is a template engine to generate SQL statements for querying data or calculating count with respect to given parameters, order by conditions.It is based on apache velocity, please check Apache Velocity Library documentation for language specifications.
+This library is only generates SQL statements.

 ## Development